dritchie/quicksand/index.md

 	export QS=[path to quicksand root]
 	export LUA_PATH="$LUA_PATH;$QS/?.t;$QS/?/init.t"

+To verify that everything's working correctly, you can run the test suite and check that all tests pass:

+	terra tests/testsuite.t

 Quicksand has been tested on OSX and should also work on Linux.
 On Windows, your mileage may vary.